polarhive/knowledge/site/content/wiki/uni/chem/u4/nanomaterials.md

 ### So how do we see these small things?

-- Scanning electron microscope (SEM)Andale Mono
+- Scanning electron microscope (SEM)
 - Transmission electron microscopy (TEM)
 - Scanning tunneling microscope (STM)
 - Atomic force microscope (AFM)